mdancho84/mdancho84.github.io/_posts/2022-10-04-ggradar-radar-plots-with-ggplot-in-r.md

 We can also see that "Middle-Aged Athletes" seem to be a newer market or possibly had more recent sales demand due to promotions.
 However they seem to spend less money and less frequency than the other customers (the average).

-## Radar plots can help within-group analysis
+### Radar plots can help us visualize within-group analysis

+The brilliant thing is that radar plots are a powerful way to visualize our customer groups.
+And they work really well for this task.

-Ok, now that we know what a radar plot is and why it's useful for business analysis, now we need to get you set up with `ggplot2` guidance.
+Ok, now that we know what a radar plot is and why it's useful for business analysis, now we need to help you understand how to visualize data.
+To help, I want to get you set up with data visualization guidance (using the premier data visualization library in R).

-For that you're going to need...
+To help you learn data visualization faster, you're going to need...

 # My Cheat Sheet For My Top 100 R Packages